gradientbear/notion-assistant-alexa-skill/docs/test_guide.md

 - [ ] Can log energy: "log energy 7"

 ### Verification
-- [ ] Tasks appear in Notion database
+- [ ] Tasks appear in Voice Plannerbase
 - [ ] CloudWatch logs show successful requests
 - [ ] All databases are accessible
 - [ ] Status updates are reflected in Notion